The 12 Best Free Fitness Apps for iPhone to Get Healthier

-The downside is that while you can create several workouts for free; after that you’ll need to take on an $8/month subscription to get the most out of the app.
+The downside is that while you can create several workouts for free, after the trial period you’ll need to buy a Fitbod Elite subscription to get the most out of the app.

 4. Fitness Point

-Each exercise has an animation, description, and information about which muscles it works.
-This isn’t quite as good as Fitbod’s videos, but there are still hundreds of exercises to choose from.
+The animations aren’t as good as Fitbod’s videos, but there are still tons of exercises to choose from.
 You can create your own workout plans, log progress, and make use of the built-in rest timer while working out.

-If you find getting fit to be a chore, Fitocracy might be the answer.
+If you think getting fit is boring, Fitocracy might be the answer.
 It applies gamification to real-world exercise.
-As you log your activities, you’re rewarded with points, which in turn causes you to level up and earn more achievements as you ascend the ranks.
-While these rewards may be virtual, an overall improved level of fitness is quite real.
+As you log your activities, you’re rewarded with points and unlock achievements.

-You can sign up to the premium Hero subscription for $5 per month to get access to detailed insights, private messaging, virtual “duels” with other members, and additional perks.
+While Fitocracy is free, you can sign up to the Premium Hero subscription for $5 per month to get access to detailed insights, private messaging, virtual “duels” with other members, and additional perks.
 This app is perfect for anyone who prefers to stay at home but wants to connect with other people through exercise.

 Download: Fitocracy (Free, subscription available)

-You don’t need a Fitbit tracker to use Fitbit for iPhone, but it helps.
-The app functions as a basic activity and sleep tracker, with running, walking, and hiking monitoring included.
-You can record your workouts manually, log your meals, monitor hydration, and set your own goals to motivate yourself too.
+While you don’t need a Fitbit tracker to use the Fitbit app for iPhone, it definitely helps.
+The app functions as an activity and sleep tracker, with running, walking, and hiking monitoring included.
+You can record your workouts, log your meals, monitor hydration, and set your own goals to motivate yourself, too.

-If you do happen to own a Fitbit activity tracker, the app wirelessly syncs with your wearable and automatically logs metrics like sleep quality, daily steps, and heart rate (provided your tracker supports it).
-You can also link it with your Aria smart scale to log your weight automatically.
+If you do own a Fitbit tracker, the app wirelessly syncs with your wearable Fitbit and automatically logs metrics like sleep quality, daily steps, and heart rate (provided that your tracker supports it).
+You can also link it with your Aria Smart Scale to log your weight automatically.